porterrigby/FWWeather/README.md

-# Portfolio
+# WeatherApp

-This portfolio functions as a growing list of personal projects developed in my spare time.
-The goal of the portfolio is to challenge myself to learn new technologies and languages over time, and keep a record of what I've leaned along the way.
+A simple weather application written in Java.
+The end goal is to allow users to specify the location used by the application.